elaborate-code/jigsaw-localization/README.md

 # elaborate-code/jigsaw-localization

-Brings localization feature to "tightenco/jigsaw" using JSON files
+Brings localization feature to [tightenco/jigsaw](https://jigsaw.tighten.com/) using JSON files.

 ## Get started

 ### Setup

-Bring `elaborate-code/jigsaw-localization` to your `Jigsaw` project.
+Bring `jigsaw-localization` to your `Jigsaw` project.

 ```text
 composer require elaborate-code/jigsaw-localization
 ```

-Register `LoadLocalization` in `bootstrap.php` to run before build.
+Plug `LoadLocalization` to the builder by registering it in `bootstrap.php`.

 ```php
 <?php